-Among persons with a mood disorder, 12% to 20% will ultimately die by suicide.
-The first three months after diagnosis is the period of highest risk for a first attempt, with the three months following the first attempt being the highest risk period for a second attempt [154].
+The rate of suicide is significantly higher among persons with a mood disorder than the general population.
+One long-term study found that 12% to 20% of individuals diagnosed with a major mood disorder (including schizophrenia, anxiety, depression, dementia, and/or substance abuse), ultimately died by suicide.
+The first three months after diagnosis is the period of highest risk for a first attempt, with the three months following the first attempt being the highest risk period for a second attempt [26].

 Most people who are suicidal exhibit warning signs, whether or not they are in an acute suicide crisis.
-These warning signs should be taken seriously and include observable signs of serious depression; withdrawal from friends and/or social activities; sleep problems; and loss of interest in personal appearance, hobbies, work, and/or school [155].
+These warning signs should be taken seriously and include observable signs of serious depression; withdrawal from friends and/or social activities; sleep problems; and loss of interest in personal appearance, hobbies, work, and/or school [27].
 Although dental professionals may feel uncomfortable with suicidal patients, it is essential not to ignore or deny the suspicion of suicide risk.
 The first and most immediate step is to allocate adequate time to the patient, even though many others may be scheduled, in order to show empathy and build rapport.
-Patients at risk for suicide should be referred to a behavioral health provider.
+Patients at risk for suicide should be referred to a behavioral health provider and provided the National Suicide and Crisis Lifeline phone number, 988.
 If suicide is an imminent risk, contacting emergency medical services may be warranted.